panithan-doe/JS-journey/README.md

 <ins>**NOTE**</ins> : you can see `acc` is the first parameter, which is accumulate (ตัวสะสม). and the `reduce(callfunc, init_acc)` have 2 parameters.

 ## The find Method
-`find()` : return the first element that is true with the condition
+`find()` : return the first element that is true with the conditions
 ```javascript
 const movements = [200, 450, -400, 3000, -650, -130, 70, 1300];
 const firstWithdrawal = movements.find(mov => mov < 0)